 A good survival kit always has a compass in it, but that doesn’t mean that you can’t find yourself lost in the wild without any way of gauging your direction.
 Being able to navigate without a map and compass is not only an integral skill to the survivalist, but an ancient art.
 With some knowledge and practice, one can use any of these simple tricks to align themselves on Earth via the celestial bodies in the sky above.
 The first of two solid methods using the sun requires a traditional, hour hand style wristwatch.
 But not everyone wears an hour hand style wristwatch anymore.

-By Joshua Valentine, a contributing author to SHTFBlog and Survival Cache
+By Joshua Valentine, a contributing author

 Using the Sun

 If your watch is digital, this method will still work accurately by simply imagining the hands and numbers on the watch’s face, or even drawing the watch face and correct time on a piece of paper.
 It is important, however, that you know the local time correctly.
 In the summer, typically March through November, you must also adjust for daylight savings by moving the hour hand back one hour before taking your bearing.
 Also, the closer one is to the Equator, with the sun directly overhead, the less reliable this method becomes to use.

 The Watch Method